MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-details-for-a-windows-7-or-windows-8.x-driver-error.md

 To use this method, you need to first do the following:

-* If you have not done so already, complete all the [prerequisites](access-analytics-data-using-windows-store-services.md#prerequisites) for the Windows Store analytics API.
+* If you have not done so already, complete all the [prerequisites](access-analytics-data-using-windows-store-services.md#prerequisites) for the Microsoft Store analytics API.
 * [Obtain an Azure AD access token](access-analytics-data-using-windows-store-services.md#obtain-an-azure-ad-access-token) to use in the request header for this method.
 After you obtain an access token, you have 60 minutes to use it before it expires.
 After the token expires, you can obtain a new one.
 * Get the ID of the error for which you want to get detailed info.
 To get this ID, use the [get error reporting data for Windows 7 and Windows 8.x drivers](get-error-reporting-data-for-windows-7-and-windows-8.x-drivers.md) method and use the **failureHash** value in the response body of that method.